chroma-core/chroma/README.md

 </p>

 <p align="center">
-    **Chroma - the open-source embedding database**.
+    <b>Chroma - the open-source embedding database</b>.
 The fastest way to build Python or JavaScript LLM apps with memory!
 </p>